ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 In general, certain rules must be followed to define a custom merge method:

 - The type of each function parameter needs to be `sd_mecha.Parameter(type, ...)`.
-This type is used to specify additional metadata for a recipe node parameter.
+This type is used to specify additional metadata for a merge method parameter.
     In particular, additional keyword arguments can be passed to `Parameter(...)` if a parameter needs to:
     - receive a specific model config (`model_config=...`) or
     - constrain its merge space (`merge_space=...`)